What is the Process for a Whistleblower to Obtain an SEC Whistleblower Award?

 SEC Whistleblower Process

 While the SEC Whistleblower Program has proven successful at exposing and halting violations of the federal securities laws, the process is complex and many whistleblowers have been denied awards for failing to follow the rules of the program.
-Out of the more than 28,000 tips filed since the inception of the program, the SEC Office of the Whistleblower has paid awards to approximately 60 whistleblowers to date.
+Out of the more than 33,300 tips filed since August 2011, the SEC Office of the Whistleblower has paid awards to less than 100 whistleblowers to date.
 An experienced SEC whistleblower lawyer will be able to skillfully guide whistleblowers through the process, maximizing the likelihood of receiving and maximizing an award.

 Step 1.
 Submit a Tip to the SEC

 To qualify for an award under the SEC Whistleblower Program, the SEC requires eligible whistleblowers and/or their attorneys (whistleblowers may file anonymously if represented by an attorney) to submit tips regarding violations of the federal securities law in one of two ways:

 - By submitting a tip electronically through the SEC’s Tips, Complaints and Referrals (TCR) Portal; or

 - By mailing or faxing a Form TCR to the SEC Office of the Whistleblower.